Lindsay Thorngren: 2023–24 season: First Grand Prix medal

 Thorngren began the season by winning gold at the 2023 Cranberry Cup International.
 She sustained a lower back fracture in September, and as a result did not compete on the Challenger circuit.
 Recovering in time to appear on the Grand Prix at the 2023 Skate Canada International, Thorngren finished fifth in the short program despite underrotating the second half of her jump combination.
 She remained in fifth place after the free skate.
 At her second assignment, the 2023 NHK Trophy, Thorngren sprained her ankle in practice before the short program, but won the segment by a margin of 5.49 points over Belgian Nina Pinzarrone.
 Her only mistakes in the program were an incorrect edge call on her triple flip and a point deduction for a time violation.
 In the free skate she doubled and fell on a planned triple Salchow and again received a flip edge call and a time violation.
 She finished second in the segment and second overall behind training mate Ava Marie Ziegler, with the two time violation deductions comprising more than the margin between them.
 Having won the silver medal, she called it an "amazing experience," and praised her team for helping her compete through the sprain.

 Following the Grand Prix, Thorngren sustained injuries that forced her to suspend training for most of the period in advance of the 2024 U.S. Championships.
 Despite this, she was included in the preemptively-named American team for the 2024 Four Continents Championships, which were to take place the week after the national championships.
 Thorngren resumed training triple jumps the week prior to the national championships, where she ultimately placed seventh.
 She went on to finish twelfth at the Four Continents Championships.

 2024–25 season

 Thorngren started the season by competing at the 2024 CS Budapest Trophy, finishing fourth.
 Going on to compete on the 2024–25 Grand Prix series, she would finish ninth at the 2024 NHK Trophy and the 2024 Finlandia Trophy.

 Thorngren finished the season with a twelfth-place finish at the 2025 U.S. Championships.

-As of June 6, 2025, she has been removed from the World Standings list and is no longer in the Team USA International Selection Pool.
+On June 6, 2025, she has been removed from the World Standings list and is no longer in the Team USA International Selection Pool.
+Since then, she began coaching at the Montclair State University Ice Arena.